Saronzeleke/QUALITY-CONTROL-/README.md

 API Documentation

 # FastAPI automatically generates interactive API documentation.
-You can access it at: https://quality-control-1
+You can access it at:
-1.onrender.com/docs and then click the execute  button
+1.[onrender.com/docs ](https://quality-control-1.onrender.com)and then write https://quality-control-1.onrender.com/docs  and then click the execute  button

  2.Swagger UI: http://127.0.0.1:8000/docs
  3.ReDoc: http://127.0.0.1:8000/redoc